SaierLaboratory/BioVx/manuals/tmsplit.md

 # Documentation for script: _tmsplit_

 ## Summary
-This program provides a command-line interface to cuts protein sequences under the same 4 different criteria as the [official website](http://biotools.tcdb.org/bartms_split.html):
+This program cuts protein sequences under the same 4 different criteria as the [official website](http://biotools.tcdb.org/bartms_split.html):
   1) cut a specified residue range.
   2) cut a sequence into _N_ equal parts.